dwaite/connect/openid-connect-4-identity-assurance/requesting.md

 }
 ```

-Use of the `claims` parameter allows the RP to exactly select the user claims needed for its use case.
+Use of the `claims` parameter allows the RP to exactly select the Claims about the End-User needed for its use case.
 This extension therefore allows RPs to fulfill the requirement for data minimization.

 RPs MAY indicate that a certain claim is essential to the sucessful completion of the user journey by utilizing the `essential` field as defined in Section 5.5.1. of the OpenID Connect specification [@!OpenID].
 The following example designates both given as well as family name as being essential.